docsforadobe/after-effects-scripting-guide/docs/avitem.rst

 **Description**

 Sets a sequence of files as the proxy of this AVItem, with the option of forcing alphabetical order.
 Loads the specified file sequence into a new FileSource object, sets this as the value of the ``proxySource`` attribute, and sets ``useProxy`` to true.

 It does not preserve the interpretation parameters, instead using the user preferences.
-If anyfile has an unlabeled alpha channel, and the user preference says to ask the user what to do, the methodestimates the alpha interpretation, rather than asking the user.
+If any file has an unlabeled alpha channel, and the user preference says to ask the user what to do, the method estimates the alpha interpretation, rather than asking the user.

 **parameters**